The Big Give 2023

 Who is this for?

 We are looking to help people and families who would otherwise not be able to have their bikes tuned-up.
 Having worked in the bike shop industry, we know that bike repair bills may be beyond what some are able to afford, especially now.
-We are inviting people and families from Pointe Claire and surrounding boroughs to bring their kids' or youths' bikes for a free tune-up
+We are inviting people and families from Pointe Claire and surrounding boroughs to bring their bikes, especially their kids' or youths' bikes for a free tune-up

 If you are thinking of bringing a bike that hasn’t been used for years, it would be a good idea to bring new tires and tubes, or on the flip side has years worth of grime build-up, would you extend us the courtesy of washing your bike first?
 It doesn't have to be sparkling but working on a bike that isn't caked with dirt or grease will help us to bring it up to the maximum potential.